Garfield Township, Grand Traverse County, Michigan

 Garfield Township, officially the Charter Township of Garfield, is a charter township of Grand Traverse County in the U.S. state of Michigan.
 As of the 2020 census, the township had a total population of 19,499.

 Garfield Township is the largest municipality in Northern Lower Michigan by population.
 Much of the township is suburban, due to its proximity to Traverse City.
-It is one of four charter townships in the Traverse City micropolitan area; the others being Elmwood Township in Leelanau County, and East Bay and Long Lake townships in Grand Traverse County.
+It is one of four charter townships in the Traverse City metropolitan area; the others being Elmwood Township in Leelanau County, and East Bay and Long Lake townships in Grand Traverse County.

 History

 The first two townships of Grand Traverse County were organized in 1853; the Old Mission Peninsula was assigned to Peninsula Township, with its present-day boundaries, and the rest of the county, including Traverse City, was assigned to Traverse Township.
 However, it was renamed in 1882 in honor of recently assassinated president James A. Garfield.
-It is one of six townships named Garfield in Michigan, but the only one that is a charter township.
+In 1977, Garfield Township became a charter township.

 Geography

 According to the United States Census Bureau, the township has a total area of 27.7 sqmi, of which 26.7 sqmi is land and 1.0 sqmi (3.54%) is water.

 The Boardman River flows from south to north in the east of the township.
+Kids Creek, a south to north stream, also flows through the township.
 The township's largest lake, Silver Lake is in the southwest of the township, and is shared to the south with Blair Township.

 Two lines of the Great Lakes Central Railroad run through the east of the township, paralleling the Boardman River on either side.